WebAssembly/design/AstSemantics.md

     return the second operand
   * `conditional`: basically ternary `?:` operator

-New operands should be considered which allow measurably greater expression-tree-building opportunities.
+New operations may be considered which allow measurably greater expression-tree-building opportunities.

 ## 32-bit Integer operations